sycod/API-compound-interests/README.md

 # App overview

 A very simple and interactive compound interests calculator.
-Designed for French taxation (PFU), see notebook for details.
+Designed for french taxation (PFU), see notebook for details.